namjoonsuh/Neural-Network-Theory/README.md

 ## Useful links

 * A Princeton course on deep learning theory: https://github.com/leiwu1990/course.math_theory_nn
-* Slides for a summer school on Deep Learning at SJTU 2020: folder *dl summer school 2020*
+* Slides for a summer school on Deep Learning at SJTU 2020: folder "*dl summer school 2020*"

 ## Table of contents